ChrisTimperley/EvoAnalyser.py/README.md

 This section identifies the type of problem being solved, and provides its relevant details (based on the type of the problem and the search method in use).

+### Search Section

+This final section contains a detailed log of the search process.